Holiday food safety ahead of possible power outages

 Additionally, any improper handling and undercooking poultry can lead to foodborne disease outbreaks.
 Here are some tips from the U.S. Centers for Disease Control and Prevention to make sure your turkeys are ready to go:

-1. Thaw turkeys safely.
-Thaw turkeys in in a container in the refrigerator, in a leak-proof plastic bag in a sink of cold water (change the water every 30 minutes) or in a microwave, following the manufacturer’s instructions.
+- Thaw turkeys safely.
+Thaw turkeys in a container in the refrigerator, in a leak-proof plastic bag in a sink of cold water (change the water every 30 minutes) or in a microwave, following the manufacturer’s instructions.
 Never thaw a turkey by leaving it out on the counter.

-2. Handle the turkey correctly.
+- Handle the turkey correctly.
 Raw poultry can contaminate anything it touches with harmful bacteria.
-Be sure to clean hands and surfaces often, keep raw turkeys away from ready to eat foods to avoid cross contamination and keep raw turkey away from other foods in the fridge.
+Be sure to clean hands and surfaces often, keep raw turkeys away from ready to eat foods to avoid cross-contamination and keep raw turkey away from other foods in the fridge.